adobe/indicator-extractor/README.md

 # Indicator Extractor CLI

-A Node.js command line application that processes JPEG 1 and PNG files and outputs structured JSON results - either simple information, or Trust Indicator Sets, as defined in ISO 21617-1.
+A Node.js command line application that processes JPEG 1, PNG, and HEIC/HEIF files and outputs structured JSON results including Trust Indicator Sets, as defined in ISO 21617-1.

 ## Features

-- 📁 **File Processing**: Process files and extract useful information, including as a Trust Indicator Set
+- 📁 **File Processing**: Process files and extract Trust Indicator Sets by default
-- 📊 **Basic Content Analysis**: Provides some useful information about the file and its content
+- 📊 **Content Analysis**: Provides useful information about the file and its content
 - 🎯 **JSON Output**: Generate structured JSON in various syntaxes
 - 🎨 **Pretty Printing**: Support for both minified and pretty-printed JSON output
 - 📂 **Directory Management**: Automatically creates output directories as needed